Great tips on

-Homemade Perfume Recipes, a Heavenly Scent You Can Afford
+Homemade Perfume Recipes Are a Heavenly Scent You Can Afford

 The savings will be well worth the initial investment.
 Think rich, lovely gifts for friends and loved ones, not to mention the perfumes you will enjoy at a fraction of the cost.